-FACING THE CHALLENGES OF AGEING WITH HIV
+UNDERSTANDING THE CHANGES IN AGEING WITH HIV

 Advances in treatment have dramatically improved the life expectancy of people living with HIV (PLHIV), which is welcome progress.
 However, challenges remain for those ageing with HIV.